Porsche 911 Colors: The Iconic Shades and How to Choose

 Paint to Sample

-This is how a buyer today can get a new 911 in Riviera Blue, Rubystone Red, or Mint Green, decades after those colors left the standard list.
 At the top end, Paint to Sample Plus lets you supply a physical sample and have Porsche match it.
-It is the ultimate way to make a 911 one of one, and on GT cars a great PTS color can genuinely add to the car’s appeal.
+It is the ultimate way to make a 911 one of one.
+On GT cars a great PTS color can genuinely add to the car’s appeal and its eventual value.

 Color and Resale Value

-Color and money are linked, but not in the simple way people assume.
 On the everyday used market, white, black, and silver sell the most because they are seen as safe, easy resale choices.
+A neutral Carrera appeals to the widest pool of buyers, so it tends to sell faster and with less haggling over the color.

 On special and collectible 911s, the rules flip.
 A desirable factory color or a tasteful Paint to Sample shade often adds value, and a rare original color on a classic can command a real premium.
-Many of the cars in our guide to the most valuable Porsche models wear bold or unusual colors, not safe ones.
-The lesson is that the right color for the right car can be an asset, not a risk.
+Collectors actively hunt for the unusual shades.

 How to Choose Your Color

-Does the color suit the model?
-Bold shades look right on GT and sports cars; subtle tones can suit a daily Carrera.
 And think about the era.
 A period color on a classic, like Guards Red on an air-cooled car, almost always looks right.
 If you are still weighing models and budget, our 911 buyer’s guide covers the rest of the decision.

 Frequently Asked Questions